ansible/ansible/docs/docsite/rst/user_guide/become.rst

 run, Ansible will attempt to change ownership of the module file using :command:`chown` for systems which support doing so as an unprivileged user.

+New in Ansible 2.11, at this point, Ansible will try :command:`chmod +a` which is a macOS-specific way of setting ACLs on files.

-New in Ansible 2.10, if the :command:`chown` fails, Ansible will then check the value of the configuration setting ``ansible_common_remote_group``.
+New in Ansible 2.10, if all of the above fails, Ansible will then check the value of the configuration setting ``ansible_common_remote_group``.
 Many systems will allow a given user to change the group ownership of a file to a group the user is in.
 As a result, if the second unprivileged user (the